Course Codes

 FRN 225 - Parlons Francais

 This course is designed as an intensive training in oral expression for semi-advanced students.
 It course focuses on the practice of speaking and aims to help students develop pertinent vocabulary, as well as conversational or idiomatic expressions used in everyday life by French speakers.
 Students will gain greater fluidity and confidence and improve their oral communication skills by exploring contemporary issues in films and the media and reading and discussing short stories, plays, and articles from French and Francophone magazines and newspapers.
 This course will prepare students linguistically for 240-level French topics courses through a wide variety of challenging conversational activities.
-Prerequisite: FRN 202 or equivalent, placement, or permission of the instructor.
+Prerequisite: FRN 130, or placement test, or permission of instructor.

 geoscience